 2. Snorkeling at Alona Beach

-Napaling is wonderful, but if you’re staying around Alona Beach, don’t miss the chance to spend some time in the water with your mask.
+Napaling is amazing, but if you’re staying around Alona Beach, don’t miss the chance to spend some time in the water with your mask.

 As we mentioned above, all of southern Panglao has a wonderful reef and that includes Alona Beach.
-Snorkeling, you’ll be able to see the shallowest part of the coral platform, and starfish, clownfish, nudibranchs and even the uncommon frogfish are rarely missing.
+While snorkeling, you’ll be able to see the shallowest part of the coral platform, and starfish, clownfish, nudibranchs and even the uncommon frogfish are commonly spotted here.

-The catch?
+The downside?
 You’ll have to swim a bit to reach the reef.
 The prettiest section is the one where the buoys are.
-Be very careful because lots of boats pass through due to the diving.
+Be very careful because lots of dive boats pass through the area.

-We always go in from the section in front of the La Sirenita hotel, which is also our favorite part of the beach.
+We usually get in from the stretch in front of the La Sirenita hotel, which is also our favorite part of the beach.

 snorkel in Alona beach, Panglao